factubsio/BubbleBuffs/README.md

 ## PLEASE DO NOT SUBMIT BUG REPORTS WHILE USING THIS MOD AS THERE ARE SIGNIFICANT CHANGES IF YOU ABSOLUTELY MUST SUBMIT A BUG REPORT PLEASE NOTIFY OWLCAT THAT IT IS IN USE

+# Disable FastTravel if you're using this, otherwise they will fight over trying to set the speed.

 This mod does not aim to introduce any changes to the game balance or mecahnics.

 It is purely quality of life features.